-The hypothesis testing considered in this study can be formalized as follows: given the observation of a pair of trees $(t,t')$ in $\cX_n \times \cX_n$, we want to test
+The hypothesis testing considered in this study can be formalized as follows: given the observation of a pair of trees $(t,t')$ in $\cX_d \times \cX_d$, we want to test

-More specifically, we are interested in being able to ensure the existence of a (asymptotic) \textit{one-sided test}, that is a test $\cT_n: \cX_n \times \cX_n \to \left\lbrace 0,1 \right\rbrace$ such that $\cT_n$ chooses hypothesis $\cH_0$ under $\dP_{0,n}$ with probability $1-o(1)$, and chooses $\cH_1$ with some positive probability uniformly bounded away from 0 under $\dP_{1,n}$.
-In other terms, a one-sided test asymptotically guarantees a vanishing type I error and a non vanishing power. \begin{remark} Why focus on one-sided tests?
-In statistical detection problems, the commonly considered tasks are that of \begin{itemize} \item \emph{strong detection}, i.e. tests $\cT_n$ that verify
+More specifically, we are interested in being able to ensure the existence of a (asymptotic) \textit{one-sided test}, that is a test $\cT_d: \cX_d \times \cX_d \to \left\lbrace 0,1 \right\rbrace$ such that $\cT_d$ chooses hypothesis $\cH_0$ under $\dPl_{d}$ with probability $1-o(1)$, and chooses $\cH_1$ with some positive probability uniformly bounded away from 0 under $\dPls_{d}$.
+In other terms, a one-sided test asymptotically guarantees a vanishing type I error and a non vanishing power.